Skip over main navigation

 Our charity shop raises funds for Romsey Mill Centre and thrives with the help of committed and friendly volunteers, overseen by Liz Diamond.
 The shop aims to build community as an extension of Romsey Mill Centre and to serve the needs of volunteers and customers alike.

-We provide low-cost clothing, toys, books, linen.
-Kitchen items, electrical goods and lots of other household items.
-We are currently also selling face 3 layer, adjustable and washable face coverings made by one of our shop volunteers with material donated by a Charity Shop supporter.
+We provide low-cost clothing, toys, books, linen, kitchen items, electrical goods and lots of other household items.
+We are currently also selling 3-layer, adjustable and washable face coverings made by one of our shop volunteers with material donated by a Charity Shop supporter.

 Opening Hours